duesenklipper/duesenklipper.github.com/_drafts/2015-10-29-when-your-machine-lies-to-you-part-1.markdown

 Screw this, you're supposed to be using log4j, not JDK logging.
 The `-security` switch is not getting me anywhere and I don't feel like messing around with the logging configuration.
 Launching from the command line works without that switch, so you'd think IDEA could launch an RMI-using Tomcat without it too.

+My gut feeling says something else is going wrong here.
+Time to look at what IDEA is doing differently from what I do on the command line.
+We both use `catalina.sh` to start Tomcat, and that is a `/bin/sh` script.
+So let's just add `-x` to the shebang to see what is really going on.

+No screamingly obvious difference to be found, except...
+Hey.
+That's not my Tomcat's webapp directory IDEA is using, it's something under `~/.IntellijIDEA15/`.
+I hadn't used Tomcat's ability to split its installation directory (`$CATALINA_HOME`) and its work/deployment directory (`$CATALINA_BASE`) in a long time, so that surprised me for a moment.
+Still, could there be a problem with the configuration created by IDEA in its directory?

 ## <a name="tldr"></a>TL;DR